 Married and divorced five times.
-Eva's first husband, Dr. Erik Drimmer, was Greta Garbo's osteopath.
+Her first husband, Dr. Erik Drimmer, was Greta Garbo's osteopath.

-In November 1957, Eva was the landlady of actor Jim Backus - he sublet her New York City apartment.
+In November 1957 she was the landlady of Jim Backus--he sublet her New York City apartment.

 The epitaph on her grave reads: "Our darling Eva.
 We love you.
 You are in our hearts forever.".

-Following a bathtub fall while on vacation in Mexico, Gabor died later in Los Angeles from pneumonia and respiratory failure on July 4, 1995.
+Following a bathtub fall while on vacation in Mexico, she died later in Los Angeles from pneumonia and respiratory failure on July 4, 1995.

-She was awarded a Star on the Hollywood Walk of Fame at 6614 Hollywood Boulevard in Hollywood, California on October 23, 1984.
+Awarded a Star on the Hollywood Walk of Fame at 6614 Hollywood Blvd. on October 23, 1984.